jrvansuita/git-commands/README.md

 # Change the last commit message (Not possible to change previous commits)
 git commit --amend -m "updated commit message"

+# Staging and commiting all changes on the same command
+git commit -a -m "works fine"
 ```

 ## Logging